ravsii/.helix/README.md

 it a try, especially if you think that terminal/modal editing is cool, but the (neo)vim itself is not

+Also, thanks for mentioning me in the [awesome-helix](https://github.com/rajasegar/awesome-helix) repo 🎉

 ## Preview

 ![](./img/showcase.png)